huynhk3/waterbear/blog2.md

         var family = document.getElementById("familyText").value;

-the text in which the user inputs would be saved into 'family', and is grabbed from the HTML seen in Figure 5.
-The ID, "familyText", had to be added inside the tag so that it may be called and grab the input to be saved.
+the text in which the user inputs would be saved into 'family', and is grabbed from the HTML with document.getElementById as seen in Figure 5.
+The ID, "familyText", had to be added inside the HTML tag so that it may be called and grab the input to be saved.

-Now, in case you didn't notice, there is another thing that had to be changed as well.
+Now, in case you didn't notice, there is another bug that needed to be fixed as well.
 For the font block that is used for changing sizes and font face, there is a selection list for size formatting (px, em, %, pt), and none of them work properly (as in not at all).
 For this to be fixed, I had to use the method in the code: